-5.1 In our school we teach geography to all children, whatever their ability.
-Geography forms part of the school curriculum policy to provide a broad and balanced education to all children.
-Through our geography teaching we provide learning opportunities that match the needs of children with learning difficulties and we take into account the targets set for individual children in their Personal Provision Plans (PPP's)
+5.1 Geography forms part of the school curriculum policy to provide a broad and balanced education to all children.
+Through our geography teaching we provide learning opportunities that match the needs of children with learning difficulties and we take into account the targets set for individual children in their Personal Provision Plans (PPP's).